-We’ve had our blog for over 10 years and this is the first time we’ve posted the BEST soft gingerbread cookies recipe ever!
+We’ve had our blog for over 10 years and this is the first time we’ve posted our recipe for the BEST soft gingerbread cookies ever!

-If you’re looking for a crisp cookie this isn’t it.
+If you’re looking for a crisp gingerbread cookie, this isn’t it.
 But let me tell you, the best soft gingerbread cookie recipe is absolutely the recipe that Christmas cookie wishes are made of.

 That soft and chewy cookie that you can smell the moment you walk into the house.
 The spices fill up every bit of you as you take a bite and letting everything hit your tongue in the most experiential way you’ll ever have with a cookie.
 It’s just dang good.

 I absolutely love that gingerbread cookies are packed full of flavor, and it warms you from the inside out.
 Oh how I love warm and comforting foods!

 Here’s what you’ll need to make these soft gingerbread cookies:

 - Unsalted butter